 - Side airbags for the driver and front passenger

-The front and rear seatbelts are equipped with pyrotechnic pretensioners without load limiters.
-In the event of a collision, the pretensioners tighten the seatbelts to secure occupants firmly in their seats.
+The front and rear seatbelts use pyrotechnic pretensioners without load limiters.
+In a collision, the pretensioners remove belt slack.

 Security and Access Technologies